Alien (band): Band stability (1993–2005)

 Alien returned to the studios to record their fourth album, again titled Alien.
 Ridderstrale, although performing on tour, did not participate in the recording sessions and Michael Wilkman stood in as drummer.
 Production was weak and the band lost much of its following.
 This can also be attributed to the numerous band member changes between 1990 and 1993.

 Ridderstrale officially left the band in 1995 and Staffan Scharrin became the drummer, thus completing the band's present lineup.
 This new formation released the band's fifth album, Crash in 1995.
 This album featured heavier metal songs than previously recorded by Alien.

 Since then, Alien released three more albums, Best and Rare (1997, compilation), Live in Stockholm 1990 (2001) and Dark Eyes (2005).
 Dark Eyes was the first album to feature all new recordings and marked the return of Jim Jidhed to the band now composed of him, Mats Sandborgh on keyboards, Berndt Ek on bass, Jan Lundberg on drums alongside Borg.

-Reunion (2010–present)
+Reunion (2010–)

-Alien has finally reunited with the complete and original line up.
-They toured in 2010 for the first time since 1989 at Monsters of Rock in Eskilstuna, Sweden, and released their first new single in October 2010 - Ready to Fly.
-The band released their long-awaited new studio album Eternity on April 25, 2014 through the German-based label AOR HEaven.
-The band will tour again on August 16, 2014 in Falun, Sweden and again on October 25 at the HEAT festival in Ludwigsburg, Germany.
+Alien has finally reunited with the complete and original lineup.
+They toured in 2010 for the first time since 1989 at Monsters of Rock in Eskilstuna, Sweden, and released their first new single in October 2010 – Ready to Fly.
+The band released their long-awaited new studio album Eternity on 25 April 2014 through the German-based label AOR HEaven.
+The band will tour again on 16 August 2014 in Falun, Sweden and again on 25 October at the HEAT festival in Ludwigsburg, Germany.

+New Alien (2020–present)

+Alien has now only 3 original band members and released 'Into the future' in 2020 which had a completely new sound.
+Harder metal and far from the sound the fans was expecting.

+In 2025 they released another album, featuring a cover resembling the first album.
+The sound is back to 80s AOR and maybe this can win the fans back.